chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 8. Roll a random downfall, the reason you moved from your previous life into a wandering life of adventure.
 Detail it in play.

-9. Start with luck equal to your maximum luck.
-Start with any weapons in which you are skilled.
+9. Start with any weapons in which you are skilled.
 If you have the Medic skill, start with a medical kit.
 If you have the Computer skill, start with a portable computer console.
 If you have the Engineer skill, start with a portable toolkit.
 If you have a science skill, start with a portable lab or survey equipment related to your scientific field.

 10. Roll a number of d6's equal do the decade of your age.
 Start play with that many credits.